Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Ideal zeta functions of nilpotent Lie lattices

-In agreement with the second, conjectural conclusion of \cite[Proposition 4.75]{duSWoodward/08} we speculate that the ``near rectangle'' condition on $\lambda$ is also necessary for local functional equations for the ideal zeta functions of the Lie rings~$\mcL_{\lambda}$.
-Some evidence for this are the explicit formulae for $\lambda=(3,2)$ -- the smallest partition which is not a near rectangle -- given in \cite[Theorem~2.32]{duSWoodward/08} as well as the following results on the reduced zeta functions~$\zeta^{\nl}_{\mcL_{\lambda},\red}(T)$; cf.\ Section~\ref{subsec:red}.
+\begin{question} Is the ``near rectangle'' condition on $\lambda$ necessary for local functional equations for the ideal zeta functions of the Lie rings~$\mcL_{\lambda}$? \end{question}

+A positive answer might also be hinted at by the explicit formulae for $\lambda=(3,2)$ -- the smallest partition which is not a near rectangle -- given in \cite[Theorem~2.32]{duSWoodward/08} as well as the following results on the reduced zeta functions~$\zeta^{\nl}_{\mcL_{\lambda},\red}(T)$; cf.\ Section~\ref{subsec:red}.